Reports R48422

 Summary

 The HOME Investment Partnerships Program is a federal block grant program that provides funding to states and eligible localities to be used exclusively for affordable housing activities to benefit low-income households.
 On January 6, 2025, the U.S. Department of Housing and Urban Development (HUD) published in the Federal Register a final rule related to the HOME program: “HOME Investment Partnerships Program: Program Updates and Streamlining.”
 The final rule makes several significant changes to the implementation of the HOME program, and represents the first major regulatory update since 2013.
-Major provisions include tenancy addenda that create tenant protections for residents of HOME-assisted rental housing and recipients of HOME tenant-based rental assistance, changes to maximum per-unit subsidy limits, changes to periods of affordability, updated guidance and policy changes for HUD-assisted homebuyer housing, and several provisions intended to streamline participation in the HOME program.
-Implementation of some provisions has been delayed, including the tenancy addenda and the increase to the maximum per-unit subsidy limit for projects that meet a green building standard.
-This report summarizes the major provisions of the final rule.
+Major provisions include changes to maximum per-unit subsidy limits, changes to periods of affordability and rent limits, updated guidance and policy changes for HUD-assisted homebuyer housing, and several provisions intended to streamline participation in the HOME program.
+The 2025 final rule also included tenancy addenda that would have created new tenant protections for HOME-assisted renters and an increase to the maximum per-unit subsidy limit for projects that meet a green building standard.
+HUD indefinitely delayed the implementation of these two provisions in a rule published in the Federal Register on April 29, 2026.
+This report summarizes the major provisions of the 2025 final rule.

 Topics